gruntwork-io/terraform-aws-utilities/modules/request-quota-increase/README.md

 ## How do I request quota increases for services this module doesn't support yet?

-In order to request a Quota Increase, AWS requires you to pass in special codes, like `L-2AEEBF1A` and `L-2AEEBF1A`.
+In order to request a Quota increase, AWS requires you to pass in special codes, like `L-2AEEBF1A` and `L-2AEEBF1A`.
 Terraform has a data source [aws_servicequotas_service_quota](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/servicequotas_service_quota) that returns this special code using the `quota_name` and `service_code` as parameters.
 Many of this `quota_name` and `service_code` combinations are already defined in this module.
 To add others,